PRiSM SampleRNN

 What is PRiSM SampleRNN?

-PRiSM SampleRNN is a project including development of the code prism-samplernn, a computer-assisted compositional tool released on GitHub in June 2020 as part of PRiSM Future Music #2, and PRiSM’s first major contribution to the field of Machine Learning.
-It generates new audio outputs by ‘learning’ the characteristics of an existing corpus of sound or music.
-Changing parameters of the algorithm and how the dataset is organised significantly changes the output, making these choices part of the creative process.
+The software is PRiSM’s first major contribution to the field of Machine Learning.
+Built upon the SampleRNN model which addresses unconditional audio generation in the raw acoustic domain, it is able to generate new audio outputs by ‘learning’ the characteristics of any existing corpus of sound or music.
+Artists are invited to collate their own datasets (or rather, sound libraries), curated for their unique creative contexts.
+Changing how these datasets are organised, as well as the parameters of the algorithm during the generation processes significantly change the resultant output – making these choices part of the creative process.
 The audio generated can be used directly in a composition or to inform notated work to be played by an instrumentalist.
-Development of the software is funded by Research England, Expanding Excellence in England (E3).

 Notes